Installation of Cayosoft Administrator server dedicated for Self Service operations

 The dedicated server can be used to offload self-service operations to its own server.
 Self Service operations would not interfere with automated provisioning and delegated administration.
 Also, such a server can be placed to DMZ, and the Self Service application can be exposed to all users via the Internet, without the requirement for connection via VPN.

-Cayosoft Administrator should be installed on a member server, joined to the target domain - the domain that would be managed with Cayosoft Administrator.
+Cayosoft Administrator must be installed on a member server, joined to the target domain - the domain that would be managed with Cayosoft Administrator.

 A domain account is created, which is a member of the Domain Users group.
 This account would be used as an AD service account in Cayosoft Administrator.